ecmwf-ifs/ecaeropt/README.md

 remember that:

--  a configuration file (CONFIG-FILE) describes a calculation of optical properties of a single aerosol species
+-  a configuration file (CONFIG-FILE) describes a calculation of optical properties of a *single aerosol species*
 -  a setting files (SETTING-FILE) describes a more complex calculation: mixed aerosols, several single species and storage all in a single netcdf.
 -  you can create also setting files to perform automatic tests.
 Everthing will be described in documentation.

 # Documentation

 You can have access to a more detailed documentation, by default `make build` will create a documentation and a link in the main folder named docs.html which you can open with any browser (ex. ` > firefox docs.html`)
 You can also build documentation directly with `make docum`.
+Note that you need to have **sphinx** installed (the python library).

 # How to contribute